2023 Best Sociology Bachelor's Degree Schools in District of Columbia

 While working on their Bachelor's Degree, sociology majors at Georgetown accumulate an average of around $11,596 in student debt.

-The excellent bachelor’s degree programs at American University helped the school earn the #3 place on this year’s ranking of the best sociology schools in District of Columbia.
-Located in the large city of Washington, The American University is a private not-for-profit school with a fairly large student population.
+Out of the 5 schools in District of Columbia that were part of this year’s ranking, American University landed the # 3 spot on the list.
+Located in the city of Washington, The American University is a private not-for-profit school with a large student population.

-You’ll be in good company if you decide to attend Howard University.
-It ranked #5 on our 2023 Best Sociology Bachelor’s Degree Schools in District of Columbia list.
-Howard is a fairly large private not-for-profit school located in the large city of Washington.
+You’ll be in good company if you decide to attend George Washington University.
+It ranked #4 on our 2023 Best Sociology Bachelor’s Degree Schools in District of Columbia list.
+GWU is a very large private not-for-profit school located in the city of Washington.

 After completing their Bachelor's Degree, sociology graduates from Howard carry an average student debtload of $25,255.

-Explore all the Best Sociology Schools in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Sociology Colleges in the Middle Atlantic Area or other specific states within that region.

 One of 12 majors within the area of study, sociology has other similar majors worth exploring.